Toshimichi0915/Thymine/README.md

-# giz5
+# Thymine
-giz5 fixes small bugs and improve your combat experience This mod requires Minecraft 1.16+, fabric loader and fabric api
+Thymine fixes small bugs and improve your combat experience This mod requires Minecraft 1.16+, fabric loader and fabric api

 ### Features